Need any help or advice?+44 (0)1782 454499

 To produce the carbon fibre crush box structure for the front of the 250 mph racing car Mark used carbon fibre flat sheet, structural foam and space rated adhesives to manufacture a large structure incorporating 3D printed caps and internal structures to mount to the chassis and take radiators and brake cooling ducts.

-Mark's main goal is to build a road-legal car that looks, goes and sounds like a Group C car - thanks for sharing your project with us, it's an amazing plan!
+Mark's main goal is to build a road-legal car that looks, goes and sounds like a Group C car -we look forward to seeing the project completed.

 Mark is a mechanical engineer with 20+ years of professional experience.
 Straight from school Mark worked as a toolmaker, earning his stripes on grinders, lathes, mills, CNC machines and more.